 We’ve just arrived in Arusha, the first city along our way into Tanzania.
 As we came over each ridge, the road would stretch out before us like a straight line through the desert.
 The wide expanses and rolling vistas to either side of us feel graceful as they spread out before us.

 Arusha, by contrast, is a dirty city with a mixed pollution of noise, dirt, trash, and exhaust.
-Few people can be seen with a smile on their face, and that puts a shade of depression in the air.
+Few people can be seen with a smile on their face, and that puts an additional shade of depression in the air.
 Maybe it’s just a bad first impression, but I am ready to get back on the road.
-We have stopped here just long enough to purchase some Bibles, and we head off south into the heart of country.
+We have stopped here just long enough to purchase some Bibles, and will be heading south into the heart of country.

 They told me that the roads are rough in Tanzania.
 They just didn’t tell me how rough.
 After several hours of a bone-jarring, dust-choked drive down what is supposed to be a main highway, we have found ourselves lost in the interior of Tanzania, somewhere out in a desert.
 We took a wrong turn somewhere, and now we are way out there somewhere in the midst of scrub brush, dry grass, and an occasional hyena.